Gedanken-Versichert/web/README.md

     // You may nest sections as much as you want, though for display purposes
     // it is not recommended to go over 2 layers of nesting.
-    // This sections value is optional.
+    // This sections value is optional, you can just leave it empty.
     "sections": []
 }
 ```